rand00/getmed/README.md

 getmed
 ======

-Get media from external devices, automatized and CLI.
+Download and sort media-files from external mountable devices, automatized and CLI.

 ## Motivation for writing `getmed`